Safeguarding and Child Protection

 We use the early help process and, where possible, we will identify any difficulties or concerns early in order to act preventatively.
 We will always provide support and advice for families and parents/carers, whilst acting in the best interests of the pupil at all times.
 Safeguarding also includes ensuring we follow safe working practices and provide a secure learning environment for our pupils and staff.

-- Providing regular training and briefings for all staff in child protection and ensuring that all staff, pupils and visitors know who our designated child protection officers and designated senior lead are.
+We ensure that safer recruitment practices are followed to prevent those who pose a risk to children gaining access to our pupils.
+All staff employed by the academy have received Disclosure and Barring Service (DBS) clearance which is recorded in the Single Central Record.
+We provide regular training and briefings for all staff in child protection and ensure hat all staff, pupils and visitors know who our designated child protection officers and designated senior lead are.

 Child Protection is part of Safeguarding

 The Difference between Safeguarding and Child Protection

 People sometimes wonder what the difference is between the terms safeguarding and child protection.